Stella Parks: Writing

 As part of a project with a photographer friend, Parks started her food blog BraveTart in 2010.
 A year later, she began writing a "BraveTart" column at the food website Serious Eats.
 She became a longtime contributor to the publication, where she served as a senior editor and was dubbed the website's "pastry wizard," though she has continued to be based in Lexington.
 After contributing to Serious Eats from 2011 to 2019, with three years as its pastry editor, Parks became editor emeritus at the site.

 Parks's work combines baking, history, and science.
 She is known for developing precise, complex recipes that often elevate American childhood favorite desserts through copycat recipes.

 In 2017, Parks published her debut cookbook, BraveTart: Iconic American Desserts.
 She spent six years working on the book, which involved archival research as well as recipe testing.
 The cookbook celebrates iconic American desserts and explores the history of the commercial food industry's influence on home baking.
 The BraveTart cookbook became a New York Times bestseller and was well received by critics.
 It was described as "the most groundbreaking book on baking in years" by Saveur and "one of the greatest dessert books of our time" by Bon Appétit.
 In 2018, Parks's BraveTart: Iconic American Desserts won a James Beard Foundation Award for Best Baking and Dessert Book.

+After stepping back from Serious Eats in 2019, Parks entered what she dubbed her "hermit era," focusing on a less deadline-driven life balance.